Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 #### Subscribers
 The subscribers need to have a web hook endpoint.
 Event Grid will then post the event to the given URL.
 If not available it will [try up to 1400 minutes](https://docs.microsoft.com/en-us/azure/event-grid/manage-event-delivery).
 (24 hours)

-#### To Be analyzed
-- Is it a problem that one org can subscribe to topics that contains events for other orgs

 #### Pro
 - Subscribers can filter on topics
 - Dead letter possiblities